-Our gut is full of helpful bacteria that defends our body from diseases, provide all sorts of powerful benefits for your body and brain.
-But sometimes, these good intestinal bacteria go out of balance due and results in indigestion, constipation, acidity, bloating, diarrhea, etc. Even though billions of these healthy bacteria are a part of our gut, the beneficial bacteria we used to get from our food is not available anymore.
+Our gut is full of helpful bacteria that defend our body from diseases, and provide all sorts of powerful benefits for your body and brain.
+But sometimes, these good intestinal bacteria go out of balance due and result in indigestion, constipation, acidity, bloating, diarrhea, etc. Even though billions of these healthy bacteria are a part of our gut, the beneficial bacteria we used to get from our food are not available anymore.
 Our diet, lifestyle choices and stress have contributed to the easy growth of harmful bacteria.

 Probiotics are live microorganisms that offer health benefits when you ingest them in sufficient quantities.
 They work by counterbalancing bad intestinal bacteria that produce toxins.
 The two common strains of probiotics are Lactobacillus acidophilus, which works in the small intestine, and Bifidobacterium bifidum which works in the large intestine.

 (Also Read: Tips for a Healthy Heart Naturally)

 - They boost the immune system and protect you against viruses and allergens.

 - Helps in decreasing the bad gut Flora that can cause infections or inflammation.

 - Restores the good bacterial balance.

 - Use probiotics to prevent diarrhea, gas and cramping caused by antibiotics.